ShellRechargeSolutionsEU/docile-charge-point/README.md

    when an assertion fails in a script

  * Add a command in interactive mode to run a script from a file or URL

- * Add a functionality to automatically respond to messages matching a certain pattern in a certain way

  * Messages of OCPP 2.0 that seem to be in demand:
    * ChangeAvailability